VadymPavlenkoUA/ConferenceRoomBookingApp/README.md

 - **Swagger / OpenAPI** — used to document and test API endpoints
 - **Middleware** — used for centralized exception handling
 - **Rate Limiting** — limits the number of requests from a single client to protect the API from excessive load

+## Features

+### Conference Halls

+- Create, view, update, and delete conference halls
+- Configure hall capacity and hourly rental rate
+- Assign available services to each hall
+- Search for available halls by capacity and booking time

+### Additional Services

+- Create, view, update, and delete additional services
+- Set a price for each service
+- Prevent deletion of services that are used by halls or bookings

+### Bookings

+- Create, view, update, and delete bookings
+- Select a conference hall and additional services
+- Validate booking time intervals
+- Prevent overlapping bookings for the same hall
+- Verify that selected services are available for the selected hall
+- Automatically calculate hall rental, services, and total booking prices

+### Reports

+- Get overall booking statistics for a specified period
+- Calculate total revenue and average booking price
+- Get hall popularity statistics
+- Get service popularity statistics

+### API Protection and Error Handling

+- Centralized exception handling with consistent HTTP responses
+- Rate limiting of 100 requests per minute per client IP address
+- Input validation for booking, hall, service, and report requests